 From 2005-2016, Kevin Young served as Curator of the Raymond Danowski Poetry Library—a 75,000-volume collection of rare and modern poetry housed at Emory University.
 As curator, Young was responsible for growing the collection, running a reading series, and mounting exhibitions.
 In 2008, Young was also named Curator of Literary Collections, and continued to add to the outstanding growing collections at Emory's Rose Library, which holds the archives of Nobel Laureate Seamus Heaney and British Poet Laureate Ted Hughes; National Book Award–winner Lucille Clifton; influential iconoclasts Flannery O'Connor, Jack Kerouac, and Salman Rushdie; Pulitzer Prize–winners Alice Walker, Natasha Trethewey, and Alan Dugan; and current British Poet Laureate Carol Ann Duffy.

 Named University Distinguished Professor at Emory University, Young was inducted into the American Academy of Arts and Sciences in 2016.
 His many other honors include a Stegner Fellowship in Poetry at Stanford University, a Guggenheim Foundation Fellowship, a MacDowell Colony Fellowship, and an honorary doctorate from Beloit College.
+Kevin Young was named a Time Magazine 'Champion of Culture' of 2019.

 Try refreshing the page or contact us if the problem persists.